PlasmaControl/FastZernike/README.md

 # Zernipax
-A python library to calculate Zernike Polynomials fast and accurately
+A python library to calculate Zernike Polynomials fast and accurately using JAX.

 To create conda environment: